ebzzry/ebzzry.github.io/en/fkd/lambda-calculus.md

 ruleset.
 Think of it as defining new terms in play, and giving them meaning.
 The context in which these meanings live are important.
 For example, for the gardener the hose is used to water the plants, while for the fireman, the hose is used to put out the fire.
-When the gardener, or the fireman grabs the hose, he will not question what is that he is holding, and what is its purpose.
-He simply believes in his intuition, to determine the meaning of the hose at the time he grabbed it.
+When the gardener, or the fireman grabs the hose, they will not question what is that they are holding, and what is its purpose.
+They simply believe in their intuition, to determine the meaning of the hose at the time they grabbed it.

 In English, the word __“high”__ has several meanings.
 But for all the defined meanings of the word,